Nesting/overlapping ranges and RegExp capturing groups

 });

-Simple example with next/previous buttons.
+Simple example with next/previous buttons and wrapAllRanges: true

 It uses numbers as unique match identifiers in continuous ascending order.
 The code example with next/previous buttons which uses 'start elements' doesn't work correctly with nesting/overlapping matches.